Gold Dew Gardens

 Why are native plants important?

 Plants are a cornerstone of biological diversity, and native plants are the foundation of our native ecosystem.
-They do the best job of providing food and shelter for native insects, birds and animals.
+They do the best job of providing food and shelter for native insects, birds and animals (CNPS).

 Benefits of California Native Plants

-• Save Water – once established, many native plants need minimal irrigation during the dry season.
+• Save Water – once established, many native plants need minimal irrigation during the dry season (CNPS).

-• Lower Maintenance – native plants do best with some attention and care in a garden setting, but require little to no soil amendments, fertilizers, or pesticides.
+• Lower Maintenance – native plants do best with some attention and care in a garden setting, but require little to no soil amendments or fertilizers (CNPS).

-• Diversitynative plants are highly diverse and offer species for any garden site or situation.
-Natives are not restricted to a single watering regime, kind of soil, or areas of limited or special microclimates.
+• Diversitynative plants offer species for any garden site or situation and are not restricted to a single watering regime, kind of soil, or special microclimate.
 Natives run the gamut from wet, foggy, coastal bluffs to arid, hot deserts (Middlebrook & Keator).

-• Beauty natives are aesthetically beautiful.
-Some of the longest-blooming, showiest flowers are produced by native species.
-Some of the best foundation shrubs and trees are native.
-And some of the most beautiful foliage plants for texture, color, and fragrance come from native species (Middlebrook & Keator).
+• Beauty some of the longest-blooming, showiest flowers are produced by native species, some of the best foundation shrubs and trees are native, and some of the most beautiful foliage plants for texture, color, and fragrance come from native species (Middlebrook & Keator).

-• Habitat for birds and pollinators – native plants, hummingbirds, butterflies, and other beneficial insects are “made for each other” – native wildlife prefers native plants, which provides great opportunities for wildlife viewing.
+• Habitat for birds and pollinators – native plants, hummingbirds, butterflies, and other beneficial insects are “made for each other” – native wildlife prefers native plants, which provides great opportunities for wildlife viewing (CNPS).

-• Support local ecology – as development replaces natural habitats, planting gardens, parks, and roadsides with California native plants can help provide an important “bridge” to nearby remaining wildlands.
+• Support local ecology – as development replaces natural habitats, planting gardens, parks, and roadsides with California native plants can help provide an important “bridge” to nearby remaining wildlands (CNPS).

 Sources